orchestr7/ktoml/README.md

 [table1]
 # it can be null or nil, but don't forget to mark it with '?' in the codes
 # keep in mind, that null is prohibited by TOML spec, but it is very important in Kotlin
+# see allowNullValues for a more strict enforcement of the TOML spec
 property1 = null
 property2 = 6
 # check property3 in Table1 below.
 As it has the default value, it is not required and can be not provided